dvsa/vol-app/docs/entity-generator.md

 ## Important Notes

 - **Always commit your code before regenerating** - while concrete entities are safe, it's good practice
+- **Never hand-edit abstract entities** - anything written there (including docblock documentation) is silently lost on the next regeneration.
+Document entity behaviour in the concrete class; column descriptions belong in the database column comments (managed in olcs-etl), which the generator copies into the generated docblocks
+- **Regeneration output reflects your local database schema** - make sure your local database is up to date with the latest olcs-etl changesets before regenerating, otherwise the diff will mix schema drift with your intended changes
-- The generator automatically detects join tables for ManyToMany relationships and excludes them
+- The generator automatically detects join tables for ManyToMany relationships and excludes them (tables marked with `_owner` in EntityConfig.php); it will not generate or refresh an entity class for such tables
 - Tables with `@settings['ignore']` in their database comment will be skipped
 - The generator preserves the inheritance structure: abstract entities contain generated code, concrete entities contain custom logic
-- After regenerating, run your test suite to ensure everything still works correctly
+- After regenerating, run your test suite to ensure everything still works correctly (`vendor/bin/phpunit test/module/Api/src/Entity` plus `composer run-script phpstan`)